 - Never extend an offer you aren’t certain will be accepted.
 Offer acceptance should be a forgone conclusion when you get to this stage of the process.
 You want to be so thorough in the interview process that you are confident the candidate can do the job, wants the job and that the compensation aligns with their expectations.
 If you have questions or reservations, have those discussions with the prospective employee before making the formal offer.

-You can find salary information for more than 75 IT jobs in our Salary Guide:
+You can find salary information for a variety of IT jobs in our Salary Guide.